astuder/lightroom-map-fix/README.md

 ## Step-by-step Procedure

 This procedure was developed and tested with Lightroom 6.14 on Windows 10.

-Other operating systems and versions of Lightroom might differ.
+Users reported that this also works with:
+- Lightroom 6.14 Windows 8.1
+- Lightroom 6.14 Windows 7 Enterprise 64bit
+- Lightroom 6.14 Mac

+A big Thank You! to everyone that contributed with their feedback!

 Please let us know if you had success (or not) with other version of Lightroom.
 You can do so by opening an [issue](https://github.com/astuder/lightroom-map-fix/issues).
-We also welcome any contributions that refine this process.
+We also welcome any input on refining this process.

 ### 1. Create your personal Google Maps API key